advice

 Tip #3

-Be aware of what type of investor you are and what your tolerance is to risk.
+Be aware of what type of user you are and what your tolerance is to risk.
 If you just want to save on a slightly higher yield, A-rated loans and an annual return of 6% are a better choice for you than HR credit with an annual return of 22%.
 If, however, you are looking for the maximum possible return, then a credit with HR rating is more suited to you, along with the risks of deflation that it brings.
 Stu Lustman, Editor-in-Chief at p2plendingexpert.com

 Tip #4